Thursday, July 30, 2009

 I recently decided to search for more realistic and meaningful

-photographic captures that pay homage to
+photographic captures that pay homage to the seamier side of

 life there.
-The life that I saw as a boy growing up
+The life that I saw as a boy growing up in India, long

 before I immigrated to America.